 How many intakes do you offer?

 Graduate intakes vary each year and are dependent on organisational need.
-In 2018, ACT Health welcomed intakes in February, April, May, August and November.
+In 2020, Canberra Health Services welcomed intakes in February, April and May.

 How many registered nurse positions are offered?

 This varies each year depending on organisational need.
-In 2016/2017, the TTPP offered 90 contract positions across three intakes.
-2018 numbers will be around 100.
+In 2020, the TTPP offered 130 positions across three intakes.

-Applications are expected to open in Mid June 2018.
+Applications are expected to open in mid-June 2020.
 Information regarding any future recruitment will be published on the 'Application Process' section of the TTPP website.